ustart-dev/ustart/docs/docs/first-example-2.md

 npm install pg pg-hstore
 ```

-uStart uses Sequelize 5 to connect with relational databases and it is installed by default when you executed `ustart init`.
+uStart uses Sequelize 5 to connect with relational databases and it is installed by default when you executed `npx ustart-cli init`.

 Now go to PostgreSQL (using whatever you use to manage it) and create a database.
 The database name must end with *\_test*.
 It is a name convention explained in [Datasources](datasources.md) section.
-In this example we will use **awesome-example_test**.
+In this example we are going to use **awesome-example_test**.

 ## Connect to PostgreSQL

-To connect to PostgreSQL, open the script `src/data/datasources.js` and paste:
+To connect to PostgreSQL, open the script `/config/datasources.js` and paste:

 ```js
 import { ustart } from "ustart";